Francis Bacon (artist): London, Berlin and Paris

-Bacon spent the latter half of 1926 in London, on an allowance of £3 a week from his mother's trust fund, reading Nietzsche.
-Although poor (£5 was then the average weekly wage), Bacon found that by avoiding rent and engaging in petty theft, he could survive.
+Bacon spent the latter half of 1926 in London, on an allowance of £3 a week from his mother's trust fund, reading Friedrich Nietzsche.
+He found that by avoiding rent and engaging in petty theft, he could survive.
 To supplement his income, he briefly tried his hand at domestic service, but although he enjoyed cooking, he became bored and resigned.
-He was sacked from a telephone-answering position at a shop selling women's clothes in Poland Street, Soho, after writing a poison pen letter to the owner.
+He was sacked from a telephone-answering position at a shop selling women's clothes in Poland Street in Soho after writing a poison pen letter to the owner.

 Bacon found himself drifting through London's homosexual underworld, aware that he was able to attract a certain type of rich man, something he was quick to take advantage of, having developed a taste for good food and wine.
 One was a relative of Winnie Harcourt-Smith, another breeder of racehorses, who was renowned for his manliness.
 Bacon claimed his father had asked this "uncle" to take him 'in-hand' and 'make a man of him'.
 Bacon had a difficult relationship with his father, once admitting to being sexually attracted to him.

-In 1927 Bacon moved to Berlin, where he first saw Fritz Lang's Metropolis and Sergei Eisenstein's Battleship Potemkin, both later to be influences on his work.
-He spent two months in Berlin, though Harcourt-Smith left after one – "He soon got tired of me, of course, and went off with a woman ...
+He moved to Berlin in 1927, where he saw Fritz Lang's Metropolis and Sergei Eisenstein's Battleship Potemkin, both later to be influences on his work.
+He spent two months in Berlin, though Harcourt-Smith left after one: "He soon got tired of me, of course, and went off with a woman ...
 I didn't really know what to do, so I hung on for a while."

-Bacon then spent the next year-and-a-half in Paris.
+Bacon, then 17, spent the next year and a half in Paris.
 He met Yvonne Bocquentin, pianist and connoisseur, at the opening of an exhibition.
-Aware of his own need to learn French, Bacon lived for three months with Madame Bocquentin and her family at their house near Chantilly.
+Aware of his own need to learn French, Bacon lived for three months with Madame Bocquentin and her family at their house near Chantilly, Oise.
 He travelled into Paris to visit the city's art galleries.
 At the Château de Chantilly (Musée Condé) he saw Nicolas Poussin's Massacre of the Innocents, a painting which he often referred to in his later work.

-Return to London

-Bacon moved to London in the winter of 1928/29, to work as an interior designer.
+Bacon moved back to London in the winter of 1928/29 to work as an interior designer.
 He took a studio at 17 Queensberry Mews West, South Kensington, sharing the upper floor with Eric Allden – his first collector – and his childhood nanny, Jessie Lightfoot.
 In 1929, he met Eric Hall, his patron and lover in an often torturous and abusive relationship.
 Bacon left the Queensberry Mews West studio in 1931 and had no settled space for some years.
-He probably shared a studio with Roy De Maistre, circa 1931/32 in Chelsea.
+He probably shared a studio with Roy De Maistre circa 1931/32 in Chelsea.